kambala-decapitator/vcmi-ios-depends/README.md

 Current status:

+- all dependencies target iOS 10.0
-- dependencies of the main application (Boost, FFmpeg and SDL) target iOS 9.3, both 32- and 64-bit
+- dependencies of the main application (Boost, FFmpeg, Qt and SDL) are available for both 32- and 64-bit
-- dependencies of the Nullkiller AI (LuaJIT and TBB) target iOS 11.0, 64-bit only
+- dependencies of the Nullkiller AI (LuaJIT and TBB) are 64-bit only, see https://github.com/kambala-decapitator/vcmi/issues/35 for background
-- both 64-bit simulators (Intel and ARM) are supported, the 32-bit one is not (although it's possible to build for it)
+- both 64-bit simulators (Intel and ARM) are supported, the 32-bit one is not (although it should be possible to build for it)

 ## Using prebuilt package

 Download prebuilt libraries from [Releases](https://github.com/kambala-decapitator/vcmi-ios-depends/releases) page, unpack the archive and run `fix_install_paths.command` script (either by double-clicking it or from Terminal).

+When configuring VCMI for iOS, pass `CMAKE_PREFIX_PATH` pointing to the directory of device or simulator.
+For example, when configuring for device you'd pass:

+    -D CMAKE_PREFIX_PATH=~/Downloads/vcmi-ios-depends/build/iphoneos

-If you move the unpacked directory later, you also need to run the script.
+If you move the unpacked directory later, you also need to run the script, as it fixes absolute paths in Boost's CMake config files.

 The prebuilt packages are created with GitHub Actions.